crystal-ruby/pages/rubyx/threads.md

 ### Thread memory

 In OO it is possible to fix the thread model, just because we have no global memory access.
 In effect the memory model must be inverted: instead of almost all memory being shared by all threads and each thread having a small thread local storage, threads must have mostly thread specific data and a small amount of shared resources.

 A thread would thus work as a process used.
 In essence it can update any data it sees without restrictions.
 It must exchange data with other threads through specified global objects, that take the role of what ipc used to be.

 In an oo system this can be enforced by strict pass-by-value over thread borders.

 The itc (inter thread communication) objects are the only ones that need current thread synchronization techniques.
 The one mechanism that could cover all needs could be a simple lists.

-### Salama
+### RubyX

 The original problem of what a program does during a kernel call could be solved by a very small number of kernel threads.
 Any kernel call would be listed and "c" threads would pick them up to execute them and return the result.

 All other threads could be managed as green threads.
 Threads may not share objects, other than a small number of system provided.